vidalme/gradientdiscipline/README.md

 <p>Finish the script, I need to deliver these 2 complete projects, with README and documentation, with the code commented.
 <p>After deliverying the scritps I will have to do the second course of redes from aluras boticario.
 <h4><u>Execution</u></h4>
+Ok right to the point, I did it, I finished both projects (not 100% all functions but good enough), the problem is, it is due on the 26th of the <b>NEXT</b> month!
+<p>I guess I just need to be more mindfull of what I am currently doing, be more present!
+Also just for the records, my mmother in-law was supposed to come today and spend a few weeks with us, so Ive been telling my wife that I would have to work most of the day when she arrived, not sure this is relevant.
+<p>After so many hours of dedication I might sometimes get through the motions and forget the real goal, which is to learn!
+Get actually good at it and not just be a trophy chaser(aka certifications chaser).
+Another thing I messed up was that I got so very tunnelvisioned into these projects that I miscalculated how much behind I got in the course.
+I confess that I am a bit sick of learning by watching, I really want to practice hands on and get some projects in, but I just need to learn WAY more, so just put my head down and go fast!
+<p>There is a saying in portuguese, "Go fast but don't hurry", in other words be in the moment but always keep an eye on the big picture.
+<p>The good thing is that I was early 1 month, not late 1 month hehe, that would be so much worse.<br>
+I guess I am ok, but I still want to "punish" myself, even though I already finish it, I should be able to improve on the organization and the actual code, I made 5 scripts, 2 big ones and 3 smaller ones, I should revisit it a few times during this extram month and update it.
+<p>Remember, revisiting is not just good for the actual delivered product but also for my actual skills and the portfolio as well.
+Do it!
+Be the best version of yourself!
 <br><hr>
 <h3>27/03/2024</h3>
 <h4><u>Plan</u></h4>
+The plan is to get up to date with aluras videos, I am behind quite a bit and this next 6 days will be my catching up plan, 2 days for each 8 hour course (there might be a small delay due to a guarantee break on thursday night (IT Talent) and most likely another task from IT talent on top of that.)

+<li>( 27 and 28 march) Redes: construindo um projeto com VLANs, políticas de acesso e conexão com internet
+<li>( 29 and 30 march) Redes: implementando roteamento, DNS e IPv6
+<li>( 31 of march ) Redes Wi-Fi: criando uma rede sem fio de modo seguro
 <h4><u>Execution</u></h4>
 <br><hr>
 <h3>28/03/2024</h3>